akanchha-rani/HelpInHealth/README.md

 - Poor accessibility of records

 There is a need for a **centralized, digital, and scalable solution** that can handle hospital workflows efficiently.

+## ✅ Solution Overview

+HelpInHealth provides a **web-based platform** where hospitals can:

+- Digitally manage patient records
+- Schedule and monitor appointments
+- Provide dashboards for doctors and administrators
+- Maintain data securely using a backend API

+The system is designed with **separation of concerns**, where frontend, backend, and database layers operate independently.